 Rising sea levels and increasing temperatures threaten the delicate balance of the mangroves in India, causing saltwater intrusion and disrupting the habitats of species reliant on freshwater.

-The human-caused factors like rapid coastal development and infrastructure projects, such as ports, resorts, and housing, often lead to the destruction of mangrove habitats.
+Human-induced factors, like rapid coastal development and infrastructure projects, such as ports, resorts, and housing, often lead to the destruction of mangrove habitats.
 Further, industrial effluents, sewage, and plastic waste are significant sources of pollution in coastal areas, affecting mangrove health.

 Additionally, the expansion of shrimp farming, particularly in the coastal areas of Andhra Pradesh and Tamil Nadu, has led to the destruction of large tracts of mangrove forests.

 In Sundarbans, illegal activities such as poaching of tigers, hunting of crocodiles, and unsustainable honey collection are major concerns.
-The construction of the shipping lanes, power plants and Mundra Port along the Gulf of Kutch Mangroves’ has led to habitat loss and pollution.
+The construction of the shipping lanes, power plants and Mundra Port along the Gulf of Kutch Mangroves has led to habitat loss and pollution.

 MISHTI Scheme to Protect Mangroves in India

-Announced in the budget 2023, on 5th June 2024, the Indian government launched the ‘Mangrove Initiative for Shoreline Habitats & Tangible Incomes (MISHTI)’ to restore and promote mangroves as a unique, natural ecosystem and to preserve and enhance the sustainability of the coastal habitats.
+Announced in the budget 2023, on 5th June 2023, the Indian government launched the ‘Mangrove Initiative for Shoreline Habitats & Tangible Incomes (MISHTI)’ to restore and promote mangroves as a unique, natural ecosystem and to preserve and enhance the sustainability of the coastal habitats.

 This five-year initiative (2023-2028) seeks to restore and promote mangroves along India’s coastline, enhancing coastal habitats’ sustainability.